aliciagorton/08-Updated-Portfolio-Homework-Professional-Materials/README.md

 5. Link to your portfolio

 6. Pin 3-6 repositories that you want to highlight

-   * Navigate to [GitHub](https://github.com/) and go to your profile.

-   * Click "Customize your pins"

-   * Click the checkboxes for your project and 2-3 homework assignments that you would like to share

-   * Make sure each of these projects is deployed and add a link to the deployed project in their README files

 7. Follow your classmates.
 They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.